jaunt-lang/jaunt/CONTRIBUTING.md

-Contributing to Clojarr
+Contributing to Jaunt

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Clojarr which is hosted at [arrdem/jaunt](https://github.com/arrdem/jaunt) on GitHub.
+The following is a set of guidelines for contributing to Jaunt which is hosted at [jaunt-lang/jaunt](https://github.com/jaunt-lang/jaunt) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 ## What should I know before I get started?